Supporting Small Businesses and Creating a Competitive Tax Environment

 The Road to RI 2030: Supporting Small Businesses and Competitive Tax Goals

-- Improve Rhode Island’s business friendliness by removing barriers to entrepreneurial opportunities, engaging young people, and
+- Improve Rhode Island’s business friendliness by removing barriers to entrepreneurial opportunities, engaging young people, and expanding access to capital to grow enterprises.

 - Continue removing nuisance fees for small businesses.